 When financing your education, a Stafford loan should be your first choice once you have already collected any scholarships and grants you may be eligible to receive.

-Stafford loans are fixed rate federal student loans guaranteed by the government.
+Federal direct loans are fixed rate federal student loans guaranteed by the government.
 They can be used to pay for educational related expenses.
-Stafford loans have a number of benefits all designed to help make paying for college more affordable.
+Direct loans have a number of benefits all designed to help make paying for college more affordable.

-One of the most important Stafford loan benefits is the fixed interest rate.
-Subsidized Federal Direct loans have a fixed rate for the 2012-2013 academic year will be fixed at 3.4%
+One of the most important direct loan benefit is the fixed interest rate.
+Subsidized Federal Direct loans have a fixed rate for the 2014-2015 academic year will be fixed at 4.66%

 Affordable Repayment Plans